 Roadmap For Recovery

-A step-by-step roadmap for reopening services based on a balance of priority and risk.
+UPDATED A step-by-step roadmap – for modifying and reopening services based on a balance of priority and risk.
 Contains practical planning tables and a helpful list of appendices and references.

 Infection Control Adjustments for COVID-19